-The fields of Mat n are of special interest to us.
-In particular the u field is the type of matrices of size 2^n , which we will eventually show how to equip with a closure operation.
+The fields of Mat n el are of special interest to us.
+In particular the u field is the type of (strictly upper triangular) matrices of size 2^n , which we will soon show how to equip with a closure operation.